-Massive Online Open Course (MOOC) on Cybersecurity
+Cybersecurity Massive Online Open Course (MOOC)

-Several KSU-sponsored MOOCs are up and running and we would be very interested in discovering whether it might be helpful for in-house training and/or continuing education.
+Several KSU-sponsored MOOCs are up and running and we would be very interested in discovering whether they might be helpful for in-house training and/or continuing education.
 In its current version, any student completing the MOOC and taking a test could get undergraduate course credits in several degree programs.
 We are working on evolving this toward graduate certificates as well.

 Lectures and Workshops

 We invite speakers at the beginning of each term (usually in August and January) to speak to classes in the Spring (Jan-Apr) and Fall (Aug-Dec) terms.
 If you would like to be included in the invitation process, please send an email to firstname.lastname@example.org and ask to be added to the KSU Cybersecurity and Information Systems Speakers list.
 Direct marketing content is not appropriate but talks about key technologies featuring specific products and services are very suitable.